alexnederlof/node-and-protoc/README.md

-# node-and-protoc
-Node combined with Protobuff to generate TS files
+# Node and proto buf

+Simple docker image to be able to generate TypeScript protobuf files.

+Installs ProtoBuffers on Node-stretch.